yuwei21/2020-msia423-Deng-insurace_cost_prediction/README.md

     - **Icebox**
     - Include interaction terms of features (e.g. obese * smoker, etc.)
 ### Initiative 2: Web Application
 From the perspective of insurance companies, the insurance company must collect more premiums than the amount paid to the insured person.
-Thus, the predictive model also helps insurance companies to have a better understanding of the health costs of their potential customers and set premiums accordingly to make profits.
+Thus, the web appplication helps insurance companies have a better understanding of the health costs of their potential customers and set premiums accordingly to make profits.
 The final web application would allow user to input values of the most important factors that affect the charge of patients and return the predicted insurance costs.
 ### Epics

 **Epic 3: Online Deployment and Testing**